thuan2412/Joint-covariate-alignment-and-concept-alignment/README.md

 and then re-launch them by running step 2 again.

-Finally, to view the results of your sweep: python -m domainbed.scripts.collect_results --input_dir=/my/sweep/output/path
+Finally, to view the results of your sweep by:

+python -m domainbed.scripts.collect_results
+--input_dir=/my/sweep/output/path

 Note: please take a look at the tested algorithms in "algorithms.py".
 The algorithms are denoted from 1, 2, ..., up to 8 in order of ERM, IRM, IB_ERM, IB_IRM, CEM, IRM_MMD, CEM_MMD, and CEM_CORAL.
 We have different names for ERM, IRM, IB_ERM algorithms so these algorithms can run together without conflict.
 However, to keep the same number of hyper-parameters and utilize the existing source code, all algorithms IB_IRM, CEM, IRM_MMD, CEM_MMD, and CEM_CORAL are under the same name of "IB_IRM" - because they are very similar, just having a bit of change at the loss function.
 Please select only one algorithm from five algorithms IB_IRM, CEM, IRM_MMD, CEM_MMD, and CEM_CORAL to run at a time and comment out other ones.
 In the default code, we are using the CEM algorithm and commented out IB_IRM, IRM_MMD, CEM_MMD, and CEM_CORAL.